hankil2401/2021-1_OSSL_Final_Project_22000436/README.md

 - For example, m to km is easy, but if the converting is degree Celsius to degree Fahrenheit, it will need a little bit more complicated equation.
 But with this converter project, everything will be calculated very fast and give out the result in a (few) second.

 <h1>3.
 How to get started, or use this project?</h1>
-Step 1: Clone this project in to your own repository.\n Step 2: compile the main.c source code (gcc main.c).\n Step 3: run the code ./a.out (or whatever the name of the execution file you named.\n Step 4: It will ask you to enter the value and the measurement (ex: 10 cm, 25 km, 36 C,...), so type in the value you want to convert.\n
+Step 1: Clone this project in to your own repository."\n" Step 2: compile the main.c source code (gcc main.c)."\n" Step 3: run the code ./a.out (or whatever the name of the execution file you named."\n" Step 4: It will ask you to enter the value and the measurement (ex: 10 cm, 25 km, 36 C,...), so type in the value you want to convert."\n"
-Step 5: Then it will ask you to enter the measurement unit you want to be the result (ex: miles, km, m, F, K, pound, feets,...).\n
+Step 5: Then it will ask you to enter the measurement unit you want to be the result (ex: miles, km, m, F, K, pound, feets,...)."\n"
-Step 6: It will continually ask until you type "0 done" when it ask for inital value and measurement.\n
+Step 6: It will continually ask until you type "0 done" when it ask for inital value and measurement."\n"

 <h1>4.
 For some help</h1>
 You can contact me through email 22000436@handong.edu